yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

         self.x = np.zeros((4, 1))
 ```

-We want to initialize our covariance matrix based on the standard deviation of the posittion and velocity as such:
+We want to initialize our covariance matrix based on the standard deviation of the position and velocity as such:

 <p align="center">
   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/a1811292-99d0-40d2-925a-8ba95655328d"/>